 - gRNA matching DNA sequence is found

-- Cell tries to repair the break using DNA template
+- Cell tries to repair the break using a DNA template

 DNA Transformation & CRISPR Experiment